-Why hydrogen fuel cells are the future of sustainable transport
+Hydrogen fuel cells: Everything you need to know about the future of sustainable transport

 Hydrogen fuel cell barriers

-However, while there are obvious wins for using hydrogen as a fuel type for cars, there is one particular barrier that is preventing manufacturers from mass market hydrogen vehicle production at present: accessibility.
+It's worth noting though that, while there are obvious wins for using hydrogen as a fuel type for cars, there is one particular barrier that is preventing manufacturers from mass market hydrogen vehicle production at present: accessibility.

 Unfortunately, even though the technology and hydrogen production facilities have been around for decades, the infrastructure is not in place to support consumer cars on a large scale.
 There is a distinct lack of refuelling points, basically.

-There are only 16 publicly accessible refuelling stations currently available around the UK.
-And most of those are near London.
+There are only 14 publicly accessible refuelling stations currently available around the UK.
+And most of those are in or near London.
+There is just one in Northern Ireland - in Ulster.

-One of the largest UK hydrogen refuelling networks, ITM Power, is planning to install hydrogen refuelling capabilities in an additional three stations this summer, but that will still only result in 11 operable sites - which is far from enough to consider the fuel as a viable consumer option right now.
+One of the largest UK hydrogen refuelling networks, Motive Fuels (formerly ITM Power), currently only has four sites.
+It plans to build more, but it's currently far from enough to consider the fuel as a viable consumer option right now.

 Another possible barrier is safety.
 Hydrogen is a highly flammable gas and its transport to and installation of safe storage solutions are both costly undertakings - at least initially.
 There are upsides in that it is non-toxic, unlike petrol and diesel, and dissipates quickly, but it needs to be handled with care which requires specialist equipment that the vast majority of conventional fuel stations do not currently support.